Apistan Synthetic Pyrethroid

 Targets | Mites on adult bees, mites entering the hive |

-Chemical safety | Schedule 6 POISON Avoid contact with skin Wear gauntlet length chemical resistant gloves Wash hands after use If poisoning occurs, contact a doctor or Poisons Information Centre.
+Chemical safety | Schedule 6 POISON Avoid contact with skin Wear gauntlet length chemical-resistant gloves Wash hands after use If poisoning occurs, contact a doctor or Poisons Information Centre.
 Phone Australia 13 11 26.
 Very toxic to fish and aquatic organisms.
 Avoid contamination of any water supply.
 Hazardous to terrestrial invertebrates. |

-Withholding period (WHP) | Not required when used as directed – supers can be applied once the strips are removed |
+Withholding period (WHP) | Not required when used as directed |

 Storage | Store locked up below 25 C out of direct sunlight and away from other pesticides |